 - Calice, G., Chen, J. & Williams, J. (2013).
 Liquidity Spillovers in Credit Markets During the Eurozone Crisis.
 In Financial Crisis Containment and Government Guarantees.
 LaBrosse, J.R., Olivares-Caminal, R. & Singh, D. Edward Elgar Publishing.

-- Ioannidis, C., Pym, D. & Williams, J. (2009).
-Investments and Trade-offs in the Economics of Information Security.
-Financial Cryptography and Data Security: 13th International Conference, FC 2009, Revised Selected Papers, Accra Beach, Barbados, Heidelberg: Springer-Verlag.
+- Ioannidis, C., Pym, D. & Williams, J. (2009), Investments and Trade-offs in the Economics of Information Security, in Dingledine, R. & Golle, P. eds, Lecture Notes in Computer Science 5628: Financial Cryptography and Data Security: 13th International Conference, FC 2009, Revised Selected Papers.
+Accra Beach, Barbados, Springer-Verlag, Heidelberg, 148-166.

 - Elliott, K., Massacci, F. & Williams, J. (2016).
 Action, Inaction, Trust, and Cybersecurity’s Common Property Problem.
 IEEE Security and Privacy 14(1): 82-86.